andykee/lentil/docs/user/fundamentals/planes.rst

     >>> p = lentil.Pupil(focal_length=10, pixelscale=1/100, amplitude=1, opd=0)

+.. _user.fundamentals.planes.image:

 Image
 =====
-Lentil's |Image| plane is used to either manipulate or view a wavefront at an image plane in an optical system.
+Lentil's ``Image`` plane is used to either manipulate or view a wavefront at an image plane in an optical system.
 An image plane does not have any required parameters although any of the following can be specified:

-* :attr:`~lentil.Image.pixelscale` - Defines the physical sampling of each
-  pixel in the image plane.
+* ``pixelscale`` - Defines the physical sampling of each pixel in the image plane.
 If not provided, the sampling will be automatically selected to ensure the results are at least Nyquist sampled.
-* :attr:`~lentil.Image.shape` - Defines the shape of the image plane.
+* ``shape`` - Defines the shape of the image plane.
 If not provided, the image plane will grow as necessary to capture all data.
-* :attr:`~lentil.Image.amplitude` - Definers the relative electric field
-  amplitude transmission through the image plane.
+* ``amplitude`` - Definers the relative electric field amplitude transmission through the image plane.
-* :attr:`~lentil.Image.opd` - Defines the optical path difference that a wavefront experiences when propagating through the image plane.
+* ``opd`` - Defines the optical path difference that a wavefront experiences when propagating through the image plane.

-.. _user.planes.tilt:
+.. _user.fundamentals.planes.tilt:

 Tilt
 ====
-The :class:`~lentil.Tilt` plane provides a mechanism for directly specifying wavefront tilt outside of the context of a discretely sampled |Plane| object.
-:class:`~lentil.Tilt` is most useful for representing global tilt in an optical system (for example, due to a pointing error).
+The ``Tilt`` plane provides a mechanism for representing wavefront tilt in terms of angular rotations about the plane's x and y-axes.
+This representation is separate and in addition to any tilt specified in a plane's ``opd`` attribute.
+Tilt planes most useful for representing global tilt in an optical system (for example, due to a pointing error).

-Given the following |Pupil| plane:
+Given the following pupil plane:

 .. plot::
     :include-source: